oleg31337/node-mewtocol/README.md

 .then ((data)=>{console.log(data); return client.destroy();})
 .catch ((err) =>{ console.error(err); client.destroy();});
 ```
 > It is important to destroy the client socket.
-Otherwise it will hang until PLC drops the connection on it's end.
+Otherwise it will hang until PLC drops the connection on it's end or socket timeout will happen.
-> If the PLC drops the socket due to timeout, the node-mewtocol will try to re-establish the connection
+> If the socket is destroyed due to timeout, the node-mewtocol will try to re-establish the connection